MrToph/cmichelio/src/pages/blog-redesign-with-gatsby-and-tailwindcss/index.md

 Since its inception the blog went through four redesigns already:

 * February 2016: Started the blog on WordPress.
-* 07 November, 2016: [Moving from Wordpress to phenomic, a static page generator](/wordpress-to-static-site-generator).
+* 07 November 2016: [Moving from Wordpress to phenomic, a static page generator](/wordpress-to-static-site-generator).
 I redesigned the blog here to the minimalist white / blue design which I've been using until today.
-* 28 November, 2017: Port from phenomic to [GatsbyJS v1](https://www.gatsbyjs.org/), a better static site generator.
+* 28 November 2017: Port from phenomic to [GatsbyJS v1](https://www.gatsbyjs.org/), a better static site generator.
 I'm not sure why I made the move to the new technology.
 Probably because `gatsby` came out as the clear and more future-proof winner.
-* 08 October, 2018: Update to `gatsby v2`: Just a technical update, no desgin or functionality changes.
+* 08 October 2018: Update to `gatsby v2`: Just a technical update, no design or functionality changes.
 * Today: Still running the same technology (minor changes), but a major design change as I got bored with the old one.

 ![Old white & blue design](./blog_old.png)